-An academic exclusion (GPA related) may be appealed each term prior to the exclusionary period to the Appeals Committee.
-The appeal form, available on the Office of the Registrar webpage, must be completed by the student stating the basis of the appeal and submitted to the Admissions and Records Appeals Committee, Office of the Vice President for Academic Affairs, two working days prior to the scheduled Admissions and Records Appeal meetings (see Academic Calendar).
+Procedure for Appeal to Academic and Financial Aid Appeals Committee: This appeal request is made to the Academic and Financial Aid Appeals Committee.
+Students must submit the Letter of Appeal form to the Office of the Registrar two business days prior to the scheduled Academic & Financial Aid Appeal meetings (see Academic Calendar).
+The appeal form must include the reason for the appeal and attached supporting documentation.
 If the student's academic appeal request is granted he/she would be returned to Academic Probation and be required to carry at least a term 2.0 GPA during any subsequent semester until the cumulative GPA is 2.0 or above or face dismissal again.